 Military retirement pay is not taxed by the state.

-National Guard and Disabled Veterans Hunting/Fishing Licenses and State Park Permits
+Free Hunting & Fishing Licenses for National Guard Members and Disabled Veterans Hunting/Fishing Licenses and State Park Permits

 Kansas State Veterans Cemeteries